-Colleagues across the Council; our NHS Board of Greater Glasgow and Clyde; and, the Health and Social Care Partnership, have worked together on the attached local child poverty report and action plan.
-We are committed to the new statutory targets in the Child Poverty (Scotland) Act 2017 to seek to put an end to child poverty across Scotland.
+Colleagues across the Council; the NHS Board of Greater Glasgow and Clyde; and, the East Dunbartonshire Health and Social Care Partnership, have worked together on the attached local child poverty report and action plan.
+The Council approved the plan at their December 2021 meeting and is committed to the statutory targets in the Child Poverty (Scotland) Act 2017, to put an end to child poverty across Scotland.

-The plan is our second and is updated every year.
+The plan is our third and is updated every year.

-The Scottish Government has asked us to focus on those families who have the lowest incomes and to look specifically at producing actions under three main drivers of poverty reduction:
+The Scottish Government has asked all 32 Councils to focus efforts, through these plans, on those families who have the lowest incomes and to look specifically at producing actions under three main drivers of poverty reduction: